JuliaLang/julia/doc/manual/integers-and-floating-point-numbers.rst

 represent a fixed numeric byte sequence, rather than just an integer value.

-Note that the variable "ans", while set to the value of the last evaluated expression on the command line as shown here, is not automatically set at all during script execution, for efficiency(?).
+Recall that the variable ``ans`` is set to the value of the value of the last expression evaluated in an interactive session.
+This does not occur when Julia code is run in other ways.

 Binary and octal literals are also supported::